jcoliz/AzLogs.Ingestion/README.md

 git submodules --update
 ```

-From a terminal window in the `.azure\deploy` folder, complete the following steps.
+From a terminal window in this folder, complete the following steps.

 First, we'll set an environment variable to our chosen resource group name.
 Pick anything that helps you remember what the group is for: